 • Goods and services for personal use

-You cannot reclaim VAT on items that you have bought from suppliers in other European Union (EU) states.
-You may be able to claim the VAT back from the relevant VAT body in those states.
+You cannot reclaim VAT on items that you have bought from suppliers in other European Union (EU) countries.
+You may be able to claim the VAT back from the relevant VAT body in those countries.

 VAT On Expenses Incurred Before Registration

 HMRC are quite generous in allowing VAT to claimed on purchases made before registration.